tarantool/doc/doc/reference/tooling/tt_cli/build.rst

     can also have names ``cartridge.pre-build`` and ``cartridge.post-build``.

-If your application depends on closed-source rocks, or if the build should contain rocks from a project added as a submodule, **install** all these dependencies **before** building using the pre-build script.
+If your application depends on closed-source rocks, or if the build should contain rocks from a project added as a submodule, **install** these dependencies using the pre-build script **before** building.
 For example, add the following line:

 ..  code-block:: bash

     tt rocks make --chdir ./third_party/proj

-To learn more, read about
-:doc:`pre-build and post-build scripts </book/cartridge/cartridge_cli/pre-post-build>`.
+Learn more about :doc:`pre-build and post-build scripts </book/cartridge/cartridge_cli/pre-post-build>`.

 Examples
 --------